thrly/pen-plotter-resources/README.md

 # thrly_custom_plotter
- setting up DIY pen plotter
+ notes from building and setting up a DIY pen plotter

 # Tools I'm using